coatl/rubymacros/README.txt

 == Known Problems
- * need to insert extra parens around form params and macro texts
+ * need to insert extra parens around form params
  * a variety of parsetrees are kept around forever for no good reason
- * a few warnings and disabled tests in unit tests
+ * a few disabled tests in unit tests
- * however, huge rediculous piles of RedParse warnings when running 'rake test'
+ * =begin...=end in forms causes minor unit test failures
+ * unterminated string in forms is not handled well

 == License:
 Copyright (C) 2008  Caleb Clausen